 Frankly, I was surpised to learn from Leigh that she had concerns about the Berkey, but there had been a series of issues that had me doubting my filter as of late for independent reasons.

-The Berkey is slow
+#1.
+The Berkey filter is slow

 The Berkey, despite its cult like following in health circles, has some major issues.
 For starters, it’s slow.
 For those of you who have never used one, the Berkey is a basic gravity filter.
 You add water to the top chamber and the water is then pushed through two heavy duty charcoal filters to the bottom chamber.
 The drip process can take some time, so if you’re in a rush, it could be awhile before your water is ready.
 The lack of speed forced a reluctant glass of tap more often than I would have liked.